substrate-developer-hub/substrate-contracts-workshop/2/transferring-tokens.md

 pub(external) fn transfer(&mut self, to: AccountId, value: Balance) -> bool {...}
 ```

 Finally, the `transfer` function will simply call into the `transfer_impl` with the `from` parameter automatically set to the `env.caller()`.
+Hence the reason why the `from` parameter does not need to be shown in `transfer`'s function signature.
 This is our "authorization check" since the contract caller is always authorized to move their own funds.

 ## Transfer Math